 modern history of Greece.

-To this day Cretans play a part in the life of New York, no less than young chef featured below.
+To this day Cretans play a part in the life of New York.
 The Cretan Association has sponsored and created events for the community for many years.
-Recent highlights have been the raising of funds for fire releif, with a concert by beloved Cretan musician Mihalis Tzouganakis.
+Highlights have been the raising of funds for fire relief, with a concert by beloved Cretan musician Mihalis Tzouganakis.